ut-planteco/gDAT/README.md

 ```
 sudo apt install vsearch
 sudo apt install ncbi-blast+
-sudo apt install python2 python2-tk
+sudo apt install python python-tk
 sudo apt install python3 python3-tk
 ```

-## Download pipeline
+## Download the pipeline

-Pipeline is bundled to binaries and easiest is to download [the binary set](https://github.com/utplanteco/gDAT/releases).
+Pipeline is bundled to binaries and easiest is to download [the binary set](https://github.com/ut-planteco/gDAT/releases).
 Users can manually download GitHub repository, release version or from command line with wget or using GitHub clone.

-## Start pipeline
+## Start the pipeline

-Pipeline can be executed using `gdat.py` file with python or using double click from file manager (last option dependant of operating system and configuration).
+Pipeline can be executed using `gdat.py` file with python or using double click from file manager (last option is dependant of operating system and configuration).

 `python gdat.py`